EarthObservationSimulator/instrupy/instrupy/docs/synthetic_aperture_radar_desc.rst

    volume, float, :code:`m^3`,Total volume of this entity. power, float, Watts, Nominal operating power. orientation, :ref:`orientation_json_obj`, ,Orientation of the instrument with respect to Nadir-frame.
-Only orientation of :code:`"convention": "SIDE_LOOK"` is accepted. sceneLength2AltRatio, float, , Ratio of the scene length (in along-track direction) to the altitude.
+Only orientation of :code:`"convention": "SIDE_LOOK"` is accepted. numStripsInScene, int, , Number of consequetive scanned strips in a scene.
 See :ref:`ifov_fov_scenefov_for_desc`. dataRate, float, Megabits per s,Rate of data recorded during nominal operations. bitsPerPixel, integer, ,Bits encoded per pixel of image. pulseWidth, float, seconds, Actual pulse width.